 No worker or any other individual associated with West Neighbourhood House shall subject any other person to workplace harassment.
 A worker that subjects another worker or other person to workplace harassment may be subject to disciplinary action including termination.
-Other persons may be removed from the workplace.
 Management will investigate and address all concerns, complaints, or incidents of workplace harassment in a fair and timely manner while respecting workers' privacy as much as possible.

-Marcer Jain
+Marrentain

-January 26, 2023
+January 25, 2024

-Executive Director Date
+Executive Director

+Date